Sorry guys, there is no way we can

 SLP-98, customer also looking for full upgrades.

-thing we do is to pin down the cause of humming, also
+do is to pin down the cause of humming, also putting things

-putting things back in original design state.
-The preamp was
+back in original design state.
+The preamp was looked by

-looked by another tech, whom did some test/changes on the
+another tech, whom did some test/changes on the circuitry -

-doesn't help because it will stress out something else, soon
+doesn't help too long because it will stress out something else, soon

 or later.
 At last we were glad we found the problem.